Financing Your Austin Rental Property

 What are some common preconceptions that many customers have?

 The most frequent I hear is that you can use the entire rent as income.
 Not so fast here.
-Guidelines allow lenders to use 75% of the gross income and a lease needs to be in place with proof of deposit and first month’s rent.
+Guidelines allow lenders to use 75% of the gross income, and a lease needs to be in place with proof of deposit and the first month’s rent.

-Another common question revolves around how many properties can be financed.
+Another common question is how many properties a borrower can finance.
 Under FNMA rules, a borrower can finance up to ten properties.

-Thirdly, we can’t count rental income for first time borrowers unless there are strong compensating circumstances.
-Lastly, out-of-state/out-of-area investors must have property management set in-place in order to close a loan.
-Though qualifying to buy investment property is a tad more difficult than buying a primary home, the process is the same and rates are very attractive.
+Thirdly, we can’t count rental income for first-time borrowers unless there are compensating solid circumstances.
+Lastly, out-of-state/out-of-area investors must have property management set in place to close a loan.
+Though qualifying to buy investment property is a tad more complicated than buying a primary home, the process is the same, and rates are desirable.